Suburbs and geography

 You can view detailed demographic information in our Place Profiles report.

-We are one of the most multicultural municipalities in Victoria, and over 40 per cent of residents speak a language other than English at home.
+We are one of the most multicultural municipalities in Victoria.
+In 2016, almost half of all local residents (over 38,000 residents) spoke a language other than English at home.

 Growth and development